Octopuses Punch Fish in Spite

 That’s what we do here at DiAndrea Media.
 We stay on top by falling in love with all the new things we find verses getting stuck in the way something once was.
 We remain forever curious.

 It may be cliché’, but there’s so much truth in the phrase that ‘knowledge is power’.
 Staying abreast of emerging trends can be the make it or break it for our own company, and more importantly, for our clients.
 We don’t just follow the future of marketing – we look ahead for every client we serve.

 People change constantly, marketing tools and methods change constantly – the entire world changes constantly.
 It’s a fact of life.
 That means that your business and industry will change, too.
 That’s why it’s imperative to never stop learning.
 Never lose that curiosity.
 Actively search for new things and be an industry leader rather than trying to catch a train that’s already left the station.

-If you follow this advice, then you’ll be the one to teach all your friends about things like angry octopuses sucker punching fish.
+If you follow this advice, then you’ll be the one to teach all your friends about things like angry octopuses sucker punching innocent little fish.